mpstark/LibCamera/README.md

 `LibCamera:Yaw(90, 1); -- yaw the camera 90 degrees to the right over a second`

 ### LibCamera:BeginContinuousYaw(endSpeed, duration)
-Begin continously yawing (positive speed, right; negative speed, left), starts at 0 speed and goes to `endSpeed` linearly over the provided duration
+Begin continuously yawing (positive speed, right; negative speed, left), starts at 0 speed and goes to `endSpeed` linearly over the provided duration

 ### LibCamera:IsYawing()
 Returns true if LibCamera is currently yawing